akveo/nebular/docs/articles/enabling-theme-system.md

   </div>
 </div>

 Done, now you can change a theme in the runtime.
-Here's how to do this from a component:
+Here's how you can do this from a component:

 ```scss
 // include the theme service